Ericsson/codechecker/docs/analyzer/user_guide.md

                         coming from files not affected by the analysis, and only incrementally update defect reports for source files that were analysed.)
-  --skip-gcc-fix-include
+  --keep-gcc-include-fixed
-                        DEPRECATED.
                         There are some implicit include paths which are only used by GCC (include-fixed).
-This flag determines whether these should be skipped from the implicit include paths. (default: False) --compile-uniqueing COMPILE_UNIQUEING
+This flag determines whether these should be kept among the implicit include paths. (default: False) --compile-uniqueing COMPILE_UNIQUEING
                         Specify the method the compilation actions in the